albatrossflavour/puppet_os_patching/README.md

 ### Running custom commands before patching

-You can use the parameter `os_patching::pre_patching_command` to supply a file name to be run prior to running the patch job.
-The file much be executable and should exit with a return code of `0` if the command was successful.
+You can use the parameter `os_patching::pre_patching_command` to supply a file name to be run before running the patch job.
+The file must be executable and should exit with a return code of `0` if the command was successful.

 The entry must be a single command, with no arguments or parameters.